 To see with certainty means we have experienced what that knowledge entails.
 We can be reading about astral projection, dream yoga, meditation, samadhi and have that knowledge of certainty in our intellect, of what that teaching entails.
 This is good, but the next step is to really practice and to experience and see that truth for ourselves.
 So not just hearing about an astral projection or reading about it, but actually experiencing it for yourself.
 That is ayn al-yaqin, the seeing of certainty.
 It is what we have verified.

 But there is an even deeper level to that knowledge. Ḥaqq al-yaqin, the truth of certainty.
-This is a very profound level of knowledge and we mentioned in our previous lecture that Haqiqah is the truth, the highest teaching of yoga, of religion, of meditation.
-It is the profound knowledge Maʿrifa of the truth Al-Ḥaqq, which is one of the names of Allah in the Qur’an.
+This is a very profound level of knowledge and we mentioned in our previous lecture that Haqiqah is the Truth, the highest teaching of yoga, of religion, of meditation.
+It is the profound knowledge معرفة Ma’rifah of the Truth, Al-Ḥaqq, which is one of the names of الله Allah in the Qur’an.

 To have the truth of certainty means not only just having an astral projection, which is very beautiful, very powerful, very profound.
 It means to have a tremendous samadhi in which the soul is lost within the Being, in which we become the Being.
 The Being manifests in us, a state of happiness and liberation that is truly undefinable, profound, beyond words.